oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

-This document, OAuth for First-Party Apps (FiPA), extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint, `authorization_challenge_endpoint`, to support first-party applications that want to control the process of obtaining authorization from the user using a native experience.
+This document, OAuth for First-Party Apps (FiPA), extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint to support first-party applications that want to control the process of obtaining authorization from the user using a native experience.